 About IAHS

-The International Association of Hydrological Sciences (IAHS) support hydrology and related sciences as a non-profit, non-governmental charity registered in the UK with 10,000 members across 150 countries.
+The International Association of Hydrological Sciences (IAHS) support hydrology and related sciences as a non-profit, non-governmental charity registered in the UK with over 11,000 members across 150 countries.
 It runs under the global umbrella of the International Science Council (ISC) and The International Union of Geodesy and Geophysics (IUGG).
 IAHS embody more than 100 years of collaborative work, contributions to an extensive programme of conferences and workshops and IAHS publications.

 Our Vision